VAN HORN SKI LAKE

 Between 2018 and 2020, the Van Horns:

-• Excavated a 20 foot-deep pond, which in 2021 measured 6.7 acres—34% greater than what their permit allowed.
-Their actions have permanently altered the regional groundwater and lowered the water level in protected wetlands in the nearby Patty Birkholz Natural Area.
+Excavated a 20 foot-deep pond, which in 2021 measured 6.7 acres—34% greater than what their permit allowed.
+The excavation ‘short-circuited’ the surrounding groundwater table which lowered water levels in protected wetlands in the Patty Birkholz Natural Area and Saugatuck Dunes State Park destroying a delicate hydrological balance necessary to the thriving of life.
+Without restoration, the changes to the water levels will be permanent.

 Key dates in the ski lake dispute